 Being an early riser, I was up and in the lobby around 8 a.m. despite the lack of sleep.
 When went to sleep, or rather tried to, the strip was covered with confetti and debris from celebrations.
 But, by the morning there were teams of people on the street and the place was immaculate by the time I hit the pedestrian area.
 It was quiet in the town when we checked out after having breakfast in the hotel restaurant.
 Around 11 a.m. we drove back to Kosovo having experienced a memorable night on New Year’s Ever in Skopje.

 I had a great time and if you have the chance celebrate with the Macedonians but be sure to reserve your table in advance.
 I forgot to mention the entire downtown area was aflame with the Macedonian colors and was really quite a site to behold.
 The local government and probably the business owners had gone to great length to make it a memorable night and it was indeed.

-Yep, I took a bunch of pictures and you can see them here
+Yep, I took a bunch of pictures and videos which you can see via the links below